Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Introduction

 \subsubsection{Ordinary Differential Equations}

 In this section, we review the previous results regarding the computability and the complexity of solutions to ordinary differential equations.

 The presumably first result on the computability of solutions was given by \textsc{Pour-El} and \textsc{Richards} \cite{PouRic79ACOE}.
-The authors showed that there exists a computable function $F:[0,1]\times [-1,1]$ such that every solution $u$ to the ordinary differential equation is non-computable on any square inside the rectangle $[0,1]\times [-1,1]$.
+The authors showed that there exists a ordinary differential equation such that $F$ is computable on the rectangle $[0,1]\times [-1,1]$, but no solution to \eqref{ODE} is computable on any interval $[0,\delta], \delta>0$.
 It has also been shown that if $F$ is computable and the ordinary differential equation \eqref{ODE} possesses a unique solution, then the solution is also computable.

 \textsc{Ko} \cite{Ko83CCOD} has shown the following improved results: There exists a polynomial-time computable function $F$ such that every solution to \eqref{ODE} supplemented with the initial condition $u(0)=0$ is not computable on any interval $[0,\delta]$.
 The second main result says that for any recursive function $\phi$, there exists a polynomial-time computable function $F$ such that the ordinary differential equation \eqref{ODE} supplemented with the initial condition $u(0)=0$ has a unique solution on $[0,1]$, but is not computable by any oracle Turing machine operating in time with respect to $\phi$.
+In his main result, \textsc{Ko} showed the following complexity result: if the function $F$ is polynomial-time computable and satisfies a weak Lipschitz condition, then the unique solution is polynomial-space computable.
+Furthermore, he showed that there exists a polynomial-time computable function $F$ which satisfies this weak Lipschitz condition such that the unique solution $u$ is not polynomial time computable unless P = PSPACE. \textsc{Kawamura} \cite{Kawa09LCOD} complemented this result by showing that, under the conditions mentioned above, the unique solution is polynomial-time computable if and only if P = PSPACE.

-\textsc{Boche} and \textsc{Pohl} \cite{BocPoh21CBSA} have shown a more concrete complexity result: there exists a polynomial-time computable and differentiable input function $x$ such that solutions to the linear ordinary differential equation given by are complete for $\#P$ (see Section \ref{se:complexity_classes}), where the initial values and the coefficients are all polynomial-time computable real numbers.
+\textsc{Boche} and \textsc{Pohl} \cite{BocPoh21CBSA} have shown a more concrete complexity result: there exists a polynomial-time computable and differentiable input function $x$ such that solutions to the linear ordinary differential equation given by are in some sense complete for $\#P$ (see Section \ref{se:complexity_classes}), where the initial values and the coefficients are all polynomial-time computable real numbers.
 A similar result has been obtained by the same authors for the higher order system

 Apart from these results on ODEs, \textsc{Ko} \cite{Ko92CCIE} has also investigated the computational complexity of Volterra integral equations of first and second kind given by and respectively.
 Formally deriving the Volterra integral equation of second kind leads to an ordinary differential equation.
 However, a solution to this equation is not necessarily differentiable.
 It has been shown that under the assumption that the functions $K$ and $f$ are polynomial-time computable, $K$ satisfies a global Lipschitz condition, the solution to the Volterra integral equations of second kind is unique and has a polynomial modulus of continuity, and the solution is bounded between $-1$ and $1$, then the solution is polynomial-space computable.
 A similar result has been obtained in the case $K$ satisfies a local Lipschitz condition in which case it has been shown that the solution is exponential-space computable.